-We do prefer to book domestic air tickets to have better control over connections and embarkation & disembarkation times.
-However, if you prefer to book on your own, please let us know so that we can suggest the best possible options.
+We prefer to book domestic air tickets to have better control over connections and embarkation & disembarkation times.
+However, if you choose to book on your own, please let us know to suggest the best possible options.

 Exactly!
 And that is the best way to enjoy the closeby sites once you are there as Turkey offers numerous experiences to enjoy.

-Yacht rental fee: Avg. an ok gulet is starting from 7000+ EUR total, which includes all meals for a couple or a family of four.
-However, once you select this route and advise the travel dates, we will check the availability of different types of gulets (ranging up to 110,000 EUR total for a week) and send you all the detailed info of these available yachts.
+Yacht rental fee: Avg. an ok gulet starts from 9000+ EUR total, including all meals for a couple or a family of four.
+However, once you select this route and advise the travel dates, we will check the availability of different gulets (ranging up to 180,000 EUR total for a week for the most luxurious options) and send you all the detailed info on these available yachts.

 Beverages: while you can bring your favorites, we will send you a shopping list for drinks as well.
-The crew will do the shopping on behalf and will hand you the supermarket receipt on arrival.
-The idea is all about the time of cooling it all and get your cold drinks ready before arrival.
+The crew will do the shopping on your behalf and hand you the supermarket receipt on arrival.
+The idea is all about the time of cooling it all and getting your cold drinks ready before arrival.

-Watersports & Equipment: there will be flippers, snorkels, fishing tackle, some card and board games available onboard.
+Watersports & Equipment: Flippers, snorkels, fishing tackle, cards, and board games available onboard.
 Some gulets even come with kayaks, or Ringo, too.
-However, if you would like to enjoy one of the days with more watersports such as jet-skis, bananas, etc. it is also available at extra charge.
+However, if you would like to enjoy one of the days with more watersports such as jet-skis, bananas, etc., it is also available at an extra charge.

-Tipping: the best judgment is all yours always, and we do recommend %8 to %10 of the total of the yacht rental fee.
+Tipping: the best judgment is always all yours, and we do recommend %7 to %10 of the total yacht rental fee.